Year-by-Year Tax Planning

 A lower tax bill this year can come from:

+Each decision can appear rational in isolation.
 Together, they shift tax exposure forward into a less flexible future.

 What Annual Tax Planning Actually Costs